Guide to Work, Study, Travel and Living Abroad

 3. Get Out Of The Office And Under The Surface

-Canoe in Papua New Guinea
+Canoe in Papua, New Guinea.

 Bougainville canoe.

-One final tip: Make sure you learn the language—it goes a long way to opening up the new world you are inhabiting.
+One final tip: Make sure you learn the language — it goes a long way to opening up the new world you are inhabiting.

-House in the village Papua New Guinea
+House in the village.

 My house in the village.